jessebuckmann/sample_preparation_module/projects/SamplePreparationModule_by_Roos_and_Jesse/feedback/Peer_review_by_Mikita_and_Floris.md

 - Find a separate battery/power supply so you're not dependant upon the power supply group and you can do experiments simultaneosly.
 - Alter the readme file of your folder so one is more guided towards reproducing the experiment.
 - Within the instructions, also mention the building process and link to it.
 Even though it will be a bit far-fetched to repeat the entire building process, it is good to have an idea on e.g. what materials you used in the production of your box.
+- Better describe the locations you measured the airflow.